Use your credit card or download print form. Click Here ...

 The cutting exchange offers selections of unusual species and varieties of Ilex from around the world and not readily available elsewhere.
 All plants for the auction and cutting exchange are donated by Society members.

-There are currently regional chapters of the Holly Society throughout parts of the eastern and midwestern United States as well as Korea.
+There are currently geographical regions of the Holly Society throughout the United States and Overseas.
 Individual chapters of the Holly Society meet to exchange information, plants, and cuttings; for lectures by local experts; and to visit local gardens, arboreta, nurseries, or private collections of holly.